OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-05.md

 ## 1 Timothy 5:1

-Do not sharply rebuke an older man, but rather appeal to him as a father, to the younger men as brothers,
+Do not harshly correct an older man, but rather encourage him as you would a father, and the younger men as brothers,

 ## 1 Timothy 5:2

-to the older women as mothers, and to the younger women as sisters, in all purity.
+the older women as mothers, and the younger women as sisters, with complete purity.

 ## 1 Timothy 5:3